 Buyers should provide the discharge ETAs for their cargo shipments.

 Buyers should also include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

-The supply chain for cargo inspection services has displayed moderate risk in the three years to 2018.
-This level of risk reduces buyer power because it indicates that providers are more likely to encounter supply chain disruptions that could increase their operating expenses or prevent them from providing services altogether....
+The supply chain for cargo inspection services has displayed moderate risk in the three years to 2020.
+This level of risk indicates that providers are more likely to encounter supply chain disruptions that could increase their operating expenses or prevent them from providing services altogether.
+Consequently, this risk may make...
 Subscribe to learn more.